nabanitade/Privacy_Guardian_Agents/BLOG_POST.md

 ### 4. Comprehensive Compliance Mapping
 Instead of generic recommendations, the system maps each violation to specific GDPR/CCPA/HIPAA articles and provides compliance scores.

+### 5. Production-Ready Google Cloud Integration
+The system leverages 15+ Google Cloud services for a truly enterprise-grade solution with global scale, security, and compliance.

 ## 📊 Results and Impact